ipspace/blog/content/posts/2022/10/evpn-mpls-bridging-forwarding-model.md

       MPLS label: 435899 ESI: 0000:0000:0000:0000:0000
 ```

-The flexibility of using dynamically-built mesh of pseudowires to transport L2VPN data enables EVPN to mirror the capabilities of MPLS/VPN to support all sorts of crazy VPN topologies.
-It's trivial to build a common services VPN or a hub-and-spoke VPN (Carrier Ethernet E-Tree service) -- take my configurations and play with import/export route targets, or wait for the next blog post in this series.
+The flexibility of using a dynamically built mesh of pseudowires to transport L2VPN data enables EVPN to mirror the capabilities of MPLS/VPN to support all sorts of crazy VPN topologies.
+It's trivial to build a common services VPN or a hub-and-spoke VPN (Carrier Ethernet E-Tree service) -- take my configurations and play with import/export route targets, or [read this blog post for more details](/2024/10/mpls-vpn-prefix-vrf-labels/).

 ### Want to Know More?